Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

 \subsection{The Algorithm Effectiveness}

-{In this subsection, the effectiveness of the proposed algorithm is provided, as shown in Fig. \ref{fig2a} for different values of $P_n^{\text{C}}$.
-As shown in Fig. \ref{fig2a}(a), the inner layer of the proposed algorithm converges within three iterations, indicating stable performance.
-The optimal TAS can also be quickly obtained through greedy search, as shown in Fig. \ref{fig2a}(b).
-Notably, the average throughput increases with decreasing $P_n^{\text{C}}$.
-This is due to the need for additional harvested energy to satisfy the higher circuit power consumption, which decreases the backscattering power.
-This finding highlights the trade-off between the circuit power consumption and the backscattering power.
+In this subsection, we demonstrate the effectiveness of the proposed algorithm by presenting results for various values of $P_n^{\text{C}}$ in Fig. \ref{fig2a}.
+Fig. \ref{fig2a}(a) demonstrates that the inner layer of the proposed algorithm converges within three iterations, thereby indicating a stable performance.
+As depicted in Fig. \ref{fig2a}(b), the greedy search method allows for rapid acquisition of the optimal TAS.
+The optimal antenna selection is indicated by the iteration index where the maximum rate is first achieved.
+Due to the randomness introduced by the channel fading of the forward link and the DL, the outcomes of TAS may not always be the same.
+Notably, as $P_n^{\text{C}}$ increases, the average throughput decreases, stemming from the additional harvested energy required to meet elevated circuit power consumption, which in turn reduces the backscattering power.

-Additionally, we investigate the rank of the obtained beamforming matrix $(\bm V_{m,n}^{\rm A})^*$ using the method presented in \cite{SunDerrick}.
-Table III shows the values of the ratio $R_{\lambda}$ between the second largest eigenvalue and the largest eigenvalue of $(\bm V_{m,n}^{\rm A})^*$ for different numbers of receive antennas ($K$).
-The results show that tthe minimum value of $R_{\lambda}$ is consistently close to zero, indicating that the solutions obtained by the proposed algorithm are always rank-one, regardless of the value of $K$.
-This finding provides further support for the proof presented in Appendix A.}
+Additionally, we investigate the rank of the obtained beamforming matrix $(\bm V_{m,n}^{\text {A}})^*$ via the method presented in \cite{SunDerrick}.
+As depicted in Table III, for different numbers of receive antennas ($K$), the ratio $ R_{\lambda}$ represents the relationship between the second largest eigenvalue and the largest eigenvalue of $(\bm V_{m,n}^{\text {A}})^*$.
+The results show that the minimum value of $R_{\lambda}$ is consistently close to zero, indicating that the solutions obtained by the proposed algorithm are always rank-one, regardless of the value of $K$.
+This finding provides further support for the proof presented in Appendix A.